railsinruby987/CUBED-DE-INTERN-CHALLENGE/README.md

 # CUBED-DE-INTERN-CHALLENGE

 Data Scraper
-Simple Java Application that extract required data from websites.
+Simple Java Application that extracts required data from websites.

 Technolgoies Used:
 Java (Prgramming language used)